 - Awareness: When your lead is just starting to understand their problem statement.

 - Consideration: In this stage, your lead knows what problem it has and is now looking for optimal solutions.

 - Decision: It has gone through a series of solutions and is about to zero in on one.

 - Conversion: The final decision is made, and your lead now signs up for your product/service.

 - Delight: Retain your customers because they will bring 80% of your business.
 And how?
 By converting them into your loyal customers.

-Based on the current buyer’s stage of the leads, various forms of content strategy can be implemented.
+Based on the current buyer’s stage of the leads, you can implement various forms of content strategy.
 For instance:

 - Awareness: Whitepapers, Ebooks, kits, tips, checklists, How-to-webinars, how-to-guides, etc.

 - Consideration: Product webinar, case studies, FAQs, datasheets, demo videos, etc.

 - Decision: Free trials, live demo videos, coupons and offers messages, etc.